 Research

-Human Capital, Mobility, and Adaptation to Climate Change
+Human Capital, Mobility, and the Unequal Effects of Climate Change

-Can those in poverty adapt to climate change in time?
-To explore this question, I examine the role of human capital in generating mobility across sectors or locations, a key mechanism for the poor to adapt to climate change.
-Using a historical schooling expansion in India, I provide reduced-form evidence on the role of human capital in facilitating adaptation to climate change in the long term.
-Those with greater human capital leave agriculture in response to a worsening climate.
-To understand the role of human capital in supporting adaptation in general equilibrium, I then develop a spatial structural change model with climate change, occupational choice, and pre-period investments into mobile human capital.
-Lower labour market access and non-homothetic preferences drag down relative investments into human capital in rural areas.
-The slower accumulation of human capital leaves the rural poor less able to compete in markets for human capital, harming their prospects for adaptation.
-Finally, I estimate the model to study how optimal human capital subsidies mitigate the overall welfare costs of climate change by speeding up adaptation.
+I examine the role of human capital in generating mobility across sectors or locations, a potential mechanism for adapting climate change.
+Using a historical schooling expansion in India, I provide reduced-form evidence on how human capital facilitates adaptation.
+Those with greater human capital are more likely to leave agriculture and migrate in response to a worsening climate.
+To understand these mechanisms in general equilibrium, I develop a spatial structural change model with climate change, occupational choice, migration, and investments into mobile human capital.
+Human capital concentrates in cities where demand for local services is higher.
+As less human capital remains in rural areas, the prospects for adaptation through structural change weaken.
+Over time, rural areas accumulate less human capital, making them less competitive in markets for human capital.
+I estimate the model to show the unequal effects of climate change on welfare across space and the income distribution.
+Welfare gains from avoiding climate change are highest in remote rural areas, precisely where policies for enhancing human capital have the largest effect.

 (with Faraz Hayat & Sugandha Srivastav)